-Discourses on Europe / Honors program
+Discourses on Europe / Honors Program

 Always wanted to know the insides of the EU?
-Convinced that you have a solution to the eurocrisis?
+Convinced that you have a solution to the Euro crisis?
 Greece in and we out – what about solidarity?
 Here is the program that takes you further and makes you think critically about Europe and its future.

-European Discourses is a challenging Honors program for talented students who are interested in and concerned with today’s world.
+Discourses on Europe is a challenging Honors Program for talented students who are interested in and concerned with today’s world.
 The focus of the four-course program is on Europe, which will be studied from the vantage points of several disciplines in the humanities and social sciences by discussing both historical and contemporary issues and developments.
 The program aims at breaking down traditional distinctions between the West and the East and the North and the South in the light of important European and global transformations that are taking place today.
 This includes questions pertaining to cultural, economic, political, and social discourses.

 However, there is also a more problematic current perspective: while dealing with the euro crises, the frictions in immigrant societies, the growing weakness of the welfare state, and the emergence of populism, Europe is confronted with its limitations.
 Brought on by the global economic recession, the euro crisis has been exacerbated by serious faults built into the institutional structure of the monetary union.
 The non-existence of centralized political control over the European economy combined with a lack of democratic legitimacy sets in motion processes that are undermining European solidarity.

 Although individual European nations have fantastic media infrastructures, a European public sphere is not yet a reality and it is only with difficulty that ‘the circuits of national discourse join together.
 In AD 2012, Europe has to reinvent itself; it has to re-imagine its narrative as one that continues to incorporate the messages of freedom, solidarity, and peace.
 But how can this be done, whose stories have to be told and listened to?

-- The old continent in a new world.
+2. The old continent in a new world.
 Europe and the rise of Brazil, India and China / Prof. Paul Scheffer